eksiscloud/LinguaBridgeWP/README.md

 ## Issues

 It hangs after last processed article. ctrl-c helps, but that should be fixed, though.

+There is no error handling, what so ever.
+If API fails, then the script just hangs up.

 Put both scripts in the path, I'm using `/usr/local/bin`, and use scripts in the directory of origin WordPress.
 I should put --url after `wp`, perhaps someday.